Jill Medvedow

-Jill Medvedow is the Ellen Matilda Poss Director of the Institute of Contemporary Art (ICA), Boston.
+Jill Medvedow is the former Ellen Matilda Poss Director of the Institute of Contemporary Art (ICA), Boston.
 She was appointed Director in 1998.
-Since then, Medvedow has led the ICA's transformation from a small, non-collecting institution into a major presence in the contemporary art world and on Boston's waterfront, in particular by building the first new museum building in Boston in a century and increasing the museum's attendance tenfold.
+Since then, Medvedow has led the ICA's transformation from a small, non-collecting institution into a major presence in the contemporary art world and on Boston's waterfront, in particular, by building the first new museum building in Boston in a century, increasing the museum's attendance tenfold.
+She stepped down from her position as Director at the end of March in 2025.

 Background

 Jill Medvedow was raised in New Haven, Connecticut.
 She received a B.A. from Colgate University and a Masters of Arts from the Institute of Fine Arts, New York University.
 She founded the 911 Media Arts Center in Seattle, Washington, before moving to Boston and serving as the Deputy Director of the New England Foundation for the Arts, Program Director at WGBH, and the Deputy Director and Curator of Contemporary Art at the Isabella Stewart Gardner Museum.
 In 1997, Medvedow founded Vita Brevis, a public arts program that brought innovative contemporary works to a city known for its conservative taste in public art.